PocketLLM/hivpn/README.md

 ## Rewarded session flow

-1. On first launch the app loads `assets/servers.json` to populate the server catalogue.
+1. On first launch the app fetches the latest VPN Gate catalogue, caches it locally, and hydrates the server list from cache on subsequent runs.
 2. Users tap **Connect**, triggering a rewarded ad via `RewardedAdService`.
 A successful reward unlocks a 60-minute session.
 3. The session controller stores only non-sensitive session metadata (server ID/name, country flag, monotonic start/duration) in `SharedPreferences`.
 The WireGuard private key stays exclusively in the Android keystore via `flutter_secure_storage`.
 4. A persistent countdown updates from monotonic wall-clock math; if the app is backgrounded or relaunched, the countdown restores from persisted state.